 The More Research, the Better

 Where do NADA Guides get their information, and how accurate are the figures they pass on to boaters?
 According to Lenny Sims, vice president of the company, “NADA Guides obtains monthly sales figures from auction sales reports, private party sales reports, as well as sales transactions from dealers.
 NADA Guides also reviews new and used historical pricing trends and the popularity of category offerings.
 The industry and marine enthusiast wants and needs change, and pricing follows this model.
 What's hot today could be a fad or a trend, and the experts at NADA Guides monitor this behavior.
-NADA Guides’ goal is to be within 5%-10% of the reported sales.”
+NADA Guides’ goal is to be within five- to 10-percent of the reported sales.”

 How are the NADA Guides numbers perceived in the real world of boat sales?
-“To really evaluate what a boat is worth, you need to draw from many sources of information,” says Dave Pugsley, recent past president of the Yacht Brokers Association of America, and vice president/general manager of the Brewer Yacht Sales network in New England.
-Overseeing sales of a wide range of boats in the thirteen Brewer brokerages, Pugsley says, “We often have clients come to us with NADA Guide prices.
+“To really evaluate what a boat is worth, you need to draw from many sources of information,” says Dave Pugsley, past president of the Yacht Brokers Association of America, and vice president/general manager of the Brewer Yacht Sales network in New England.
+Overseeing sales of a wide range of boats in the 11 Brewer brokerages, Pugsley says, “We often have clients come to us with NADA Guide prices.
 We've found that those prices are most applicable in the small-boat and trailerable world.
 The more boat size and system complexity increase, the more variables have to be factored into a boat’s value.
 For most boats, we find that NADA Guide figures are on the low side.”

 This confirms information from NADA Guides’ Lenny Sims: "Actual dealer sales are a bit higher than the NADA Guides’ median, while private party sales are closer to the NADA Guides’ median.
-All sales will based upon each individual unit’s condition and equipment options, therefore it is important to remember that all values are simply a guide.
+All sales will be based upon each individual unit’s condition and equipment options, therefore it is important to remember that all values are simply a guide.
 The actual sale price will always be above or below the guide values for a unit.
 The overall condition, history and local supply and demand contribute to the final asking and selling price of the boat."

 Pugsley emphasizes the importance of recognizing regional price differences.
 “A boat in Florida will often be priced lower than the same boat in New England or the Great Lakes.
 The Florida boat gets used 12 months of the year as opposed to the northern boat.
 Also, Florida is a huge boat market, so there are often a lot more examples to choose from.
 Exposure to the elements can have an effect on pricing, too, but this can work in a lot of ways.
 A Florida boat might have more year-round exposure, but be carefully protected by the owner, while a northern boat might have an owner who leaves water to freeze on board and cause damage while the boat is laid up.
 So there are a lot of things to consider.
-This is why surveys can by very important.”
+This is why a boat survey can be very important.”

 The data you gather and compare at boats.com, in the NADA Guides, and in your other research will give you a solid grip on the market realities for your specific boat.
 It’s also a great way to get to know more about boats in general.